Introduction

 Internet addiction has become one of the fastest-growing behavioural issues worldwide, especially among young people.
-Constant access to smartphones, social media, gaming, and online entertainment has made it easy to lose track of time and slip into unhealthy patterns.
-When online activity begins to interfere with daily life, relationships, work, or mental health, it may …
+Constant access to smartphones, social media, gaming, and online entertainment makes it easy to lose track of time and develop unhealthy digital habits.

 What Is Internet Addiction?

-Internet addiction refers to a compulsive and uncontrolled need to stay online.
-A person may feel unable to cut back on screen time, even when they want to.
-Over time, this affects physical health, mental well-being, sleep, productivity, and family life.
+Internet addiction is a compulsive and uncontrolled need to stay online.
+A person may feel unable to reduce screen time even when it negatively affects their life.

-Unlike casual browsing, internet addiction becomes a problem when it disrupts normal routines and causes distress.
+Unlike normal internet use, it becomes a problem when it disrupts daily routines, emotional balance, and physical health.

 Common Signs of Internet Addiction